Beside the Mountain

 • ½ teaspoon cinnamon

-• 2 tablespoon fresh grated ginger
+• 2 tablespoons fresh grated ginger (or 1 tablespoon of powdered ginger)

-• 1 tablespoon maple syrup
+• 1 tablespoons maple syrup

-• 1 tablespoon melted coconut oil
+• 1 tablespoons melted coconut oil

 Instructions

-• Store the ginger and date protein balls in an airtight container in the fridge (for 2-3 weeks) or the freezer (for up to 3 months).
+• Using a tablespoon of dough at a time, roll into balls.
+Store the ginger date protein balls in an airtight container in the fridge (for 2-3 weeks) or the freezer (for up to 3 months).
+I like eating these ginger bites frozen!
+Enjoy!

 Notes